 On August 8, 2019, we received a Notice of Intent to Assess (the "First Notice") additional sales taxes, interest and underpayment penalties (the "Sales Taxes") from the Commonwealth of Massachusetts Department of Revenue (the "Commonwealth") relating to the tax periods from January 1, 2006 through December 31, 2013.
 On July 20, 2021, we received a Notice of Intent to Assess (the "Second Notice") additional Sales Taxes from the Commonwealth relating to the tax periods from January 1, 2014 through December 31, 2018.
+On December 29, 2022, we received a Notice of Intent to Assess (the "Third Notice"; cumulatively with the First and Second Notices, the "Notices") additional Sales Taxes from the Commonwealth relating to the tax periods from January 1, 2014 through December 31, 2018.
 On December 29, 2022, we received a Notice of Intent to Assess (the "Third Notice"; cumulatively with the First and Second Notices, the "Notices") additional Sales Taxes from the Commonwealth relating to the tax periods from January 1, 2019 through June 30, 2021.
-We have filed an appeal with respect to the Notices to contest all Sales Taxes that may be assessed.
-We continue to cooperate with the Commonwealth's inquiry with respect to the Notices.
+We filed an appeal with respect to the Notices to contest all Sales Taxes that may be assessed.
+On May 24, 2023, we received a Letter of Determination from the Commonwealth upholding the Notices, followed by a Notice of Assessment for all the periods covered by the Notices.
+We continue to contest these assessments and believe that we will ultimately prevail; however, if we do not prevail, the amount of these assessments could have a material impact on our consolidated financial position, results of operations and cash flows.

 We have concluded that a payment to the Commonwealth is probable.
 We have recorded an accrual which is not material to our consolidated financial statements.
 While we believe that the assumptions and estimates used to determine the accrual are reasonable, future developments could result in adjustments being made to this accrual.
-If we are presented with a formal assessment for any of these matters, we believe that we will ultimately prevail; however, if we do not prevail, the amount of any assessment could have a material impact on our consolidated financial position, results of operations and cash flows.